 - all information you provide to us is stored on secure servers;

 - any payment transactions will be encrypted using SSL technology;

 - we use encryption to protect your data from unlawful access.

-Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website; any transmission is at your own risk.
+Unfortunately, the transmission of information via the internet is not completely secure, and no security measures can provide absolute protection.
+Although we will do our best to protect your personal data, we cannot guarantee the security of your data, including information transmitted to our website; any transmission is at your own risk.

 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 Our main rule is not to keep your data for longer than we need to in order to meet all the purposes we included in the section “Why do we process your personal data?&rdquo For example, if you buy our products online, we will keep your data for the time we need it to place the order and deliver them; then, we will keep that data if we need it to comply with a legal obligation, or for research or statistics purposes, but if we do not need all the data you provided then, we will delete the remaining data.
 For most of the purposes and legal obligations we have stated a retention period of 7 years.